Key facts

 Participation requirements

 Elective units may be selected that include work-based training or community-based learning.
-Placement can occur at any time, including during the standard holiday breaks listed here.
+Placement can occur at any time, including during standard holiday breaks.
+Learn about key dates at Deakin.

 Reasonable adjustments to participation and other course requirements will be made for students with a disability.
 More information available at Disability support services.